White Labradors have a pale coat that coat is achieved in one of two ways. Either when you have an albino Lab, or one with a very pale yellow coat.

 It is actually just a very pale version of a yellow Labrador.
 White Labrador Retrievers will have pigmented noses and dark eyes, as well as distinctive white fur.

-Finding A White Labrador Puppy
+Finding a White Labrador Puppy

-White Lab Breeders
+White Labrador Retriever Breeders

 Color should always be a secondary consideration when breeding a litter or choosing your puppy.